TryGhost/express-hbs/README.md

 Open source project from [Barc](http://barc.com), instant real-time forum on any website.

-BREAKING CHANGES IN 0.7: The logic for layout resolution for layoutsDir, layout and declarative layouts in previous versions stepped on each other.
+**0.7 BREAKING CHANGES**: The logic for layout resolution for layoutsDir, layout and declarative layouts in previous versions stepped on each other.
-Often times, it didn't make sense.
-Please read Layouts section below.
+Read Layouts section below on how layouts are resolved.

 ## Usage